SmashedFrenzy16/SmashedFrenzy16/README.md

 New Event: NFT GDC22 is just round the corner!
 Listen to any updates by subscribing to the [NetFruit Technologies YouTube channel](https://www.youtube.com/channel/UC4kTIBbeVDYC1dQAOeNB7CA?sub_confirmation=1)!

-What's New: InvenMania is in developement and Blender addons developement (and collaborations with CodeMaster7000 on that) has started!
+What's New: InvenMania is in now truly under developement and Blender addons developement (and collaborations with CodeMaster7000 on that) has started!

 Note: I will also start developement of Godot game engine projects very soon.